nmfs-ost/noaa-fit-resources/_posts/2021-06-15-rstudio-connect.md

 - Blastula
 - Model Deployments

-*Note: Only NOAA employees have access to this recorded training*
+> **Note:** Only NOAA employees have access to this recorded training

+More information about how RStudio Connect differs from other web hosting RStudio products (Shiny Server and shinyapps.io) [here](https://noaa-fisheries-integrated-toolbox.github.io/resources/onboarding/R-products/).

 ### More RStudio Connect Resources
 - [RStudio Connect user guide](https://docs.rstudio.com/connect/user/)